-5 Developing the entity's capacity, including the capability of its leadership and the individuals within it D eveloping Organisational capacity • An Organisational Development and Performance (ODP) Unit in place led by a Head of Service which focuses on Organisational and individual capacity, together with employee engagement.
+5. Developing the entity's capacity, including the capability of its leadership and the individuals within it Developing Organisational capacity An Organisational Development and Performance (ODP) Unit in place led by a Head of Service which focuses on Organisational and individual capacity, together with employee engagement.
 Use of external organisations such as the LGA and the Housing Quality Network to review resources and make recommendations for improvement.
 Peer Review undertaken in October 2019.
-D eveloping leadership and individual performance • Workforce Development Strategy in place.
+Developing leadership and individual performance Workforce Development Strategy in place.
 A Personal Development process with annual reviews of training needs for all Officers.
-Training and Development programs for Members and Officers which includes mandatory training courses, together with job specific, softer skills and wider management training Workforce Development Strategy to be reviewed in 2022/23.
+Training and Development programs for Members and Officers which includes mandatory training courses, together with job specific, softer skills and wider management training as appropriate.
+Workforce Development Strategy is currently being updated and will be reported to Finance and Management Committee in March 2023.
 Focus continues on increasing opportunities for Modern Apprentices in line with Government targets.
-Progress is reported to the Finance and Management Committee on a quarterly basis. as appropriate.
-6 Managing risks and performance through robust internal control and strong public financial management N lanaging risk • Risk Management Policy and Framework in place.
+Progress is reported to the Finance and Management Committee on a quarterly basis.
+6. Managing risks and performance through robust internal control and strong public financial management Managing risk • Risk Management Policy and Framework in place.
 This guides the identification and assessment of risk, together with the process for monitoring, updating, and reporting.
-Updated Policy approved by the Audit Sub-Committee in June 2021. • Business Continuity arrangements in place in accordance with the Civil Contingencies Act.
+Business Continuity arrangements in place in accordance with the Civil Contingencies Act.
 This is delivered in partnership with Derbyshire County Council.
-A trial to undertake a new Out of Hours and Emergency Contact Service using an external provider, was undertaken for 3-month period in 2020/21.
-Post Covid, a further trial until January 2023, is currently on-going to assess the effectiveness of a new system.
+A pilot Out of Hours and Emergency Contact Service using an external provider, is currently in place.
+This is due to end in January 2023, at which time, an assessment of its effectiveness

+Fraud Service delivered through a Shared Service Agreement with a neighboring council.
+Counter-fraud and Corruption Policy with an annual action plan. will be made.
 It is expected that proposals for a long-term solution will be considered after January 2023.
-Fraud Service delivered through a Shared Service Agreement with a neighboring council.
-Counter-fraud and Corruption Policy with an annual action plan.
-Internal Audit undertook a review of the Council's Anti-Fraud and Corruption procedures and reported the outcomes to the Audit- Sub Committee in June 2021.
-The report made three recommendations to strengthen procedures which have been implemented.
-Subsequently, an updated Anti-Fraud and Corruption Policy was approved by the Audit Sub-Committee in June 2021.
-Managing performance Performance management process with key performance indicators to measure outcomes and identify corrective action where needed. • An Overview and Scrutiny Committee which reviews service delivery, policy and has powers to "call-in" decisions.
+Managing performance Performance management process with key performance indicators to measure outcomes and identify corrective action where needed.
+An Overview and Scrutiny Committee which reviews service delivery, policy and has powers to "call-in" decisions.
 Robust internal control An established Audit Committee.
 Independent Internal Audit function provided through partnership arrangements.
 Publicised Whistleblowing Policy Managing data (and ensuring compliance with the Data Protection Act 2018) Appointed Data Protection Officer independent of senior management.
-Beserde Management and Desument Patentian Policies Records Management and Document Retention Policies.
+Records Management and Document Retention Policies.
 Data Quality framework which sets out how data is collected, recorded, and reported.
 Compliance with the Public Services Network Standard for ICT data security.

-Strong financial management Financial Strategy in place which sets out the management of financial resources and sets the overall financial target for the Council.
+Strong financial management • Financial Strategy in place which sets out the management of financial resources and sets the overall financial target for the Council.

 Financial monitoring and reporting process to review in year budget performance.
-7. Implementing good practice in transparency, reporting and audit to deliver effective accountability Implementing good practice in transparency Open Data reporting under the Government's Transparency Code.
+7. Implementing good practice in transparency, reporting and audit to deliver effective accountability Implementing good practice in transparency • Open Data reporting under the Government's Transparency Code.
 Freedom of Information Publication Scheme.
-Updated Freedom of Information Policy and Publication Scheme approved by the Finance and Management Committee in October Implementing good practice in reporting 2021.
-Annual Report produced and publicised.
+Implementing good practice in reporting Annual Report produced and publicised.
 Annual Statement of Accounts detailing how public funds have been utilised.
 Annual Pay Policy Statement published.
-Equality and Diversity Annual Report.
+Equality, Inclusion and Diversity Annual Report.
 Assurance and effective accountability Scheme of Delegation in place from Full Council, down to Policy Committees and through to Officers.
 Senior Leadership Team and Heads of Service accountable to Members through the Committee system.
-Service planning process in place which assigns responsibilities at an individual level.All service-related action plans and recommendations from Audit have a designated responsible officer.
+Service planning process in place which assigns responsibilities at an individual level.
+All service-related action plans and recommendations from Audit have a designated responsible officer.